joh4nd/amelia-rpy2/README.md

 #### _Debian_
 - Packages installed from within R take precedence over apt.[<sup>6</sup>](https://cran.r-project.org/bin/linux/debian/#admihttps://cran.r-project.org/bin/linux/debian/#administration-and-maintenancenistration-and-maintenance)
 - Python packages installed via apt take precedence over pip, because pip will know packages available at pipy are installed in _/usr/lib/python?/dist-package_. apt installs python packages in dist-package seperate from site-package.[<sup>7</sup>](https://wiki.debian.org/Python#Deviations_from_upstream) When pip is itself an apt installed dist-package it also installs packages from pipy as dist-packages, however, at _local/lib_.
 - pip running from an virtual environment "venv" initiated by `virtualenv` locates packages in _./venv/lib/python?/site-package_.
+When rpy2 is installed here, it initializes R engines in the R default environment/Library.